 Kâmpôt long pepper is used in stews, marinades, but also in terrines, pâtés, with red or white meat...
 It goes wonderfully with fish, seafood, shellfish and adds pep to your vegetables.

 Here is an idea for a land and sea menu specially designed to discover the subtle aromas of this pepper.

-A light and simple entrance!
-Choose a very fresh salmon and slice its flesh thinly.
+A light and simple starter!
+Choose a very fresh salmon and slice its flesh finely.
 Season with salt and pepper and add a dash of lemon.
 Add a little dill and a few pearls of Kâmpôt long pepper.
 Serve with a dry white wine.

-The fruity aromas of Kampôt long pepper pearls combine wonderfully with stewed dishes and especially beef bourguignon.
+The fruity aromas of Kampôt long pepper pearls go wonderfully with stewed dishes, especially beef bourguignon.
 Add your pepper at the end of cooking for a spicy flavour or in the middle of cooking for milder aromas.

 You're more cheese than dessert?
 A peppermill spin on your goat or sheep's cheese will give it some pep!
 Excellent with some red fruits or grapes.
 Enjoy with nut bread or sourdough bread and a good red wine.

 Kâmpôt pepper pearls can be stored in an airtight container.
 They will thus keep all their flavour.
 Choose a dry and dark environment to preserve your spices.

 Sophie M. published the 03/06/2020 following an order made on 02/05/2020